 Moira (played by Catherine O’Hara) blows the lid off misogyny’s pigeon-holing of women as emotional, erratic and therefore unreliable.
 She embodies Uranus completely; she is unapologetically eccentric and subsequently highly exciting, leaving the field of unpredictability open for adventure.

-All of the female characters in this show hold their own in their respective character limits, none playing second fiddle to a male counterpart nor apologising for what might otherwise be framed as a weakness.
+All of the female characters in this show hold their own in their respective character limits, none playing second fiddle to a male counterpart, nor apologising for what might otherwise be framed as a weakness.

 David and Alexis, the hipster millennial adult children, remind their parents that they were more absent than not growing up, and that as infants their nursery was in another wing of the house.
-Saturn on the IC confirms that something wasn’t right in the home to begin with, and that this will take time to ripen (ruler of the 4th in the 12th house).
-Traditionally, this house speaks of the parents, inheritance and hidden sources of wealth (1), while Saturn in this position in a night chart “dissipates the paternal inheritance” (2) (Saturn in Sagittarius) which is a literal storyline.
+Saturn on the IC confirms that something wasn’t right in the home to begin with, and that this will take time to ripen (Saturn, ruler of the 4th in the 12th house).
+Traditionally, this house speaks of the parents, inheritance and hidden sources of wealth (1), while Saturn in this position in a night chart “dissipates the paternal inheritance” (2) (Saturn in Sagittarius) which is a literal story line.

-Jupiter and Saturn meeting every 20 years is part of a larger 200 year cycle, that itself is part of an even greater approximate 800 year cycle.
-Jupiter is the largest planet in our Solar System bestowing growth and optimism, expansion and learning, youth and abundance, good fortune and alliances.
+2020 gave birth to itself through a Saturn-Pluto conjunction in January and bowed out with a conjunction between Jupiter and Saturn in December.
+Jupiter and Saturn meeting every 20 years is part of a larger 200 year cycle, that itself is part of an even greater 800 year cycle.
+Jupiter being the largest planet in our Solar System bestows growth and optimism, expansion and learning, youth and abundance, good fortune and alliances.
 It is the antithesis of Saturn.

+Schitt’s Creek worked through Saturn–Pluto themes for us.
+It showed what it means to be comfortable in our known world, only to lose it for the unseen promise of something better.
 Like the Roses and citizens of Schitt’s Creek, the growth and change we have all gone through in the past few years has landed us in a very different world.
 We can’t go back and divert the cosmic traffic.
 We’re being initiated into a new world, a new era, that requires us to not forget where we have come from, but to keep moving forward with an open heart and an open mind so that the changes have a safe place to land and grow.